Measuring gravitational wave spectrum from electroweak phase transition and Higgs self-couplings: Gravitational waves: cosmological and astrophysical

 Finally, we note that there remain significant theoretical uncertainties (see, e.g.,~\cite{Croon:2020cgk,Athron:2022jyi,Athron:2023rfq,Lewicki:2024xan,Zhu:2025pht}) in determining the above phase transition parameters.
 These arise from several sources: the construction of the finite-temperature effective potential and the nucleation rate calculation, including the issue of gauge dependence for the perturbative calculation of the effective potential \cite{Patel:2011th,Arunasalam:2021zrs,Lofgren:2021ogg,Hirvonen:2021zej}; and the calculation of the parameters $T_\mathrm{n}$, $\alpha$, $\beta/H_\mathrm{n}$, and $v_w$, where different approaches with varying levels of rigor exist~\cite{Guo:2021qcq}.
 For simplicity, we do not consider these theoretical uncertainties in the following statistical analysis, and we refer to~\cite{Lewicki:2024xan} for a study of this kind based on the FIM analysis.

-\section{Gravitational Waves: Cosmological and Astrophysical}
+\section{Gravitational waves: cosmological and astrophysical}

 While the target is the GW signal from the EWPT, one must also account for astrophysical and other possible cosmological backgrounds or foregrounds.
 These additional signals contribute incoherently to the observed data, thereby increasing the challenge of detecting the target signal.
-As a first step and for simplicity, we include the background from extragalactic compact binary coalescences, while a more complete treatment of other additions will follow the same methodology, involving only additional computational complexity.
+As a first step and for simplicity, we include the background from extragalactic CBCs, while a more complete treatment of other additions will follow the same methodology, involving only additional computational complexity.

-\subsection{Electroweak Phase Transition}
+\subsection{Electroweak phase transition}

-In a first-order phase transition, vacuum bubbles are nucleated, then grow, collide, and merge, driving the universe from a metastable to a stable state~\cite{Guth:1981uk,Hindmarsh:2020hop}.
-The expansion and collision of these bubbles disturb the surrounding plasma in the form of sound waves and magneto-hydrodynamic (MHD) turbulence~\cite{Caprini:2015zlo,Hindmarsh:2013xza}.
-As a result, the SGWB from a first-order phase transition has three main contributions: (i) bubble collisions~\cite{Kosowsky:1991ua,Kosowsky:1992rz,Kosowsky:1992vn,Huber:2008hg,Jinno:2016vai,Jinno:2017fby}, (ii) sound waves~\cite{Hindmarsh:2013xza,Hindmarsh:2015qta,Cai:2023guc,RoperPol:2023dzg}, and (iii) MHD turbulence~\cite{Kosowsky:2001xp,Caprini:2009yp,Binetruy:2012ze,Gogoberidze:2007an,Niksa:2018ofa,RoperPol:2019wvy}.
-However, the bubble-collision contribution is usually negligible compared to sound waves for the EWPT, and that of the MHD turbulence is both subdominant and still uncertain.
-Thus, we consider only the dominant contribution from sound waves.
+In a FOPT, vacuum bubbles are nucleated, then grow, collide, and merge, driving the universe from a metastable to a stable state~\cite{Guth:1981uk,Hindmarsh:2020hop}.
+The expansion and collision of these bubbles disturb the surrounding plasma in the form of sound waves (SWs) and magnetohydrodynamic (MHD) turbulence~\cite{Caprini:2015zlo,Hindmarsh:2013xza}.
+As a result, the SGWB from a FOPT has three main contributions; (i) bubble collisions~\cite{Kosowsky:1991ua,Kosowsky:1992rz,Kosowsky:1992vn,Huber:2008hg,Jinno:2016vai,Jinno:2017fby}, (ii) SWs~\cite{Hindmarsh:2013xza,Hindmarsh:2015qta,Cai:2023guc,RoperPol:2023dzg}, and (iii) MHD turbulence~\cite{Kosowsky:2001xp,Caprini:2009yp,Binetruy:2012ze,Gogoberidze:2007an,Niksa:2018ofa,RoperPol:2019wvy}.
+However, the bubble-collision contribution is usually negligible compared to SWs for the EWPT, and that of the MHD turbulence is both subdominant and still uncertain.
+Thus, we consider only the dominant contribution from SWs.